M&A activity seen increasing after slow start in 2012

 Global volumes of announced M&A deals dropped to $416 billion in the first quarter of 2012 from $737 billion a year ago, according to preliminary Thomson Reuters data, as the euro zone’s debt crisis and concerns over economic growth around the world took their toll.

-JPMorgan Chase & Co rose to the top from the No.5 spot, knocking Goldman Sachs Group Inc down to second in the worldwide M&A advisory league tables, with Citigroup Inc up one spot to third.
+JPMorgan Chase & Co (JPM.N) rose to the top from the No.5 spot, knocking Goldman Sachs Group Inc (GS.N) down to second in the worldwide M&A advisory league tables, with Citigroup Inc CN.N up one spot to third.

 Financial markets made a strong come back in the first quarter of this year and M&A professionals said deals would follow, pointing to a lead time between the improving financing conditions and the signing of deals.